 Arsenal vs PSG: Supercomputer Predicts Champions League Winner

-• Paris Saint-Germain defeated Bayern Munich to set up a UEFA Champions League final against Arsenal FC in Budapest
+• Paris Saint-Germain defeated Bayern Munich to set up a UEFA Champions League final against Arsenal in Budapest

 Opta’s supercomputer has made its prediction for the 2026 UEFA Champions League final after the two finalists were confirmed on Wednesday, May 6, 2026.